marcotroisi/blog/content/post/intro-serverless.md

 In any situation where all of the above conditions don't check out, a more "traditional" approach is recommended.

+***Have you used a Serverless platform?
+Do you agree with my definition and guidelines?
+Feel free to leave a comment below.***

 ***

 <a name="more-resources"></a>